gecheadmassie/gecheadmassie.github.io/README.md

     <section id="about">
         <h1>About Me</h1>
-        <p>I am Getachew Ambaye, a PhD candidate in Industrial and Manufacturing Engineering at Wichita State University, with a Master’s and Bachelor’s degree from Jimma Institute of Technology.
-I currently work as a Direct Graduate Teaching Assistant and an Engineering Professor at Hesston College, focusing on machine design and engineering graphics.
-My research interests include soft robotics and machine learning applications, resulting in multiple publications.
-I have led various industry projects, such as designing equipment for the Amhara Dairy Platform and conducting frequency analysis for milling machines.
-I am open to collaboration opportunities and positions in academia and industry to drive innovation in engineering.</p>
+        <p>I am Getachew Ambaye, Ph.D., an Assistant Professor of Engineering Technology at Austin Peay State University.
+I earned my Ph.D. in Industrial and Manufacturing Engineering from Wichita State University and hold both M.Sc. and B.Sc. degrees from Jimma Institute of Technology.
+My teaching and research focus on robotics, soft robotics, machine design, engineering education, and artificial intelligence applications.
+My work has resulted in multiple peer-reviewed publications and the development of innovative educational and engineering solutions, including virtual reality training systems, soft robotic actuators, and intelligent diagnostic tools.
+I have also led and contributed to several industry projects involving machine design, equipment development, and manufacturing optimization.
+I am interested in collaborative research and industry partnerships that advance robotics, manufacturing, and engineering innovation</p>
     </section>

     <section id="education-experience">
         <h1>Education</h1>
         <ul>
-            <li>PhD in Industrial Systems and Manufacturing Engineering, Wichita State University (2024-)</li>
+            <li>PhD in Industrial Systems and Manufacturing Engineering, Wichita State University (2024-2025)</li>
             <li>MSc in Mechanical Design Engineering, Jimma University (2020)</li>
             <li>BSc in Mechanical Engineering, Jimma University (2016)</li>
         </ul>